Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

 <!-- START DESCRIPTION lightstreamer-example-reusablemetadata-adapter-java -->

 <b>WARNING.
-This project is obsolete, the relevant code has been merged into this project [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess); which you need to refer to for an updated version of the LiteralBasedProvider Metadata Adapter.<b>
+This project is obsolete, the relevant code has been merged into this project [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess); which you need to refer to for an updated version of the LiteralBasedProvider Metadata Adapter.</b>

 This project includes two simple full implementations of Metadata Adapter in Java made available as sample for inspiration and/or extension.